uschpc/documentation-public/rclone.md

 Afterwards, the main config menu should now look differently and have more options for your newly created remote.

 ### Backing up Files
-The `rclone copy` command allows the transferring of files between a source and destination, for example, from the Discovery cluster to a Google Drive. `copy` is useful as it skips over files that already exist in the destination.
+The `rclone copy` command creates copies of files between a source and destination, for example, from the Discovery cluster to a Google Drive. `copy` is useful as it skips over files that already exist in the destination.
 It is very similar to `rsync`.
 The command takes the form of:
 ```
 rclone copy source:sourcepath dest:destpath